jonathanKingston/stellar/README.md

       }
     }

+The delete method should be called on the server side when the client wants to logout, if the user leaves the page they should at max have a valid session for 5 days.
+(More flexible options soon)

 Then on the client side you then need to updateKey and getKey in a similar way.
 So all my methods needing a logged in user pass the key stored on the client side.
+For more about the design choices I wrote [this session article](http://britto.co/blog/server_side_sessions).